zhouyuan888888/DragNeXt/README.md

-## 2. BibTeX
+## 2. 🌟 BibTeX
-If you find this repository is useful for your research, please give us a star🌟 and cite our paper!
+If you find this repository is useful for your research, please give us a star and cite our paper 🙏!
 ```bibtex
 @article{zhou2025dragnext,
   title={DragNeXt: Rethinking Drag-Based Image Editing},